Top degree $\ell^p$-homology and conformal dimension of buildings: Exponent of top -homology for buildings of type

 \begin{thm} Let $(W,S)$ be a Coxeter system of type $PM$.
 Let $X_D$ be the Davis realization of a regular building of type $(W,S)$ and thickness $\mathbf{q} + 1$, with $\mathbf{q} \geq 2$.
 Let $n = \dim X_D$.
 Then we have:

 \end{thm}

-\begin{proof} Since the Davis realization of the Coxeter complex $\S_D$ is an orientable pseudomanifold, the $n$-chain $\t = \sum_{w\in W} (-1)^{l(w)} w.D$ is the only non-trivial locally finite $n$-cycle on $\S_D$ up to a constant.
+\begin{proof} The Davis realization of the Coxeter complex $\S_D$ is an orientable pseudomanifold, so by Proposition \ref{homology-pseudomanifold-is-one-dim} the $n$-chain $\t = \sum_{w\in W} (-1)^{l(w)} w.D$ is the only non-trivial locally finite $n$-cycle on $\S_D$ up to a multiplicative constant.
 Thus $\rho^* (\t)$ is a non-trivial locally finite cycle on $X_D$.
 We compute its $\ell^p$-norm: